odiedo/invoice-generator-net/README.md

 # invoice-generator-net
 This is a simple and efficient tool for generating an online and offline invoices for users.
-This project is optimized for print and PDF export, ensuring your invoices alwasy look professional.
+This project is optimized for print and PDF export, ensuring your invoices.
+You can check the invoice generator in action https://finesseinvoice.netlify.app/ alwasy look professional.

 ## Features